Next steps: Bicol poverty series (6)

 2. A Bicol region human development report should be produced complementing the regular Philippine Human Development Report (PHDR).
 It must be presented in one meeting of the Regional Development Council called specifically for the purpose.
 And printed and digital copies should be made widely accessible, particularly in the media and in the internet, to generate and sustain interest, in the process reinforcing its usefulness as a mechanism for exacting public accountability.

 3. HDI and other human development indicators should be promoted as an outcome-oriented public accountability measure.
 It should motivate local stakeholders, particularly civil society organizations (CSOs) in Bicol, to take a closer look at how our local governments are spending their resources, and link them to clear and specific outcomes (which HDI and its variants capture).
 As it stands, the income per capita is performance-neutral; while it tells us how much on the average an LGU can spend for every citizen, it does not tell us how the money was spent, and more importantly the results of its spending.
-As shown above, the
+As shown above, the annual audit reports of the COA will be a good place to start.

 4. Finally, these outcome indicators should be elevated as a primary issue, both in political discourse and the electoral process itself.
 This way, the whole development process in our democratic system can be joined as ordinary citizens will already have a solid basis for measuring the performance of their elected leaders.